Introduction

 Uncomment the lines marked by "Tutorial Step 14" in the execute method:

-1. Use the LOGGER functionality to inform users, or for debugging.
+1. Use the LOGGER functionality to log messages for debugging or user information.

-2. Use the execute_context.set_warning("A warning") to inform users about unusual behaviour.
+2. Use the execute_context.set_warning("A warning") to inform users about unusual behavior.

-3. If you want the node to fail, you can raise an exception.
-For instance: raise ValueError("This node failed just because").
+3. If you want the node to fail, raise an exception.
+For example:

-15. Congratulations, you have built your first functioning node entirely in Python!
+1. Congratulations, you have built your first functioning node entirely in Python!
+You are now ready to explore more advanced features and expand your extension’s capabilities.

 Python Node Extension Setup